Chapter 11 Logistic Regression Model

 Log odds

-The log odds is the log of the odds.
+The log odds is the logarithm of the odds.

-Interpretation of \(\beta_j\): changing the value of \(x_j\) by one unit, while keeping other predictors fixed, changes the log odds by \(\beta_j\).
+Interpretation of \(\beta_j\): Increasing \(x_j\) by one unit, while keeping all other predictors fixed, increases the log odds by \(\beta_j\).

 logit function